-You bent over or twisted funny and all the sudden you hear a pop.
+You bent over or twisted funny and all of a sudden you hear a pop.
 Maybe it was trying to pick up something too heavy, or maybe you aren’t sure why you’re suddenly in pain.
 It can be hard to know why it happened or even what happened.

-“If you are having shooting pains down one or both of your legs, have recently had an incident where you felt something ‘pop’ when lifting a heavy object or bending down, then you may have a slipped disk,” said Dr. Kartik Kesavabhotla, neurological spine surgeon at Aurora St. Luke’s Medical Center.
+“If you are having shooting pain down one or both of your legs, have recently had an incident where you felt something ‘pop’ when lifting a heavy object or bending down, then you may have a slipped disk,” says Dr. Kartik Kesavabhotla, neurological spine surgeon at Aurora St. Luke’s Medical Center in Milwaukee, Wis.

 Between each of your vertebrae in your spine is a spongy cushion that separates the bone, called a disk.
 A slipped disk, also called a herniated disk, is when the soft inner portion of the disk in your spine bulges through the outer ring of the disk.
 It can be caused by a variety of things, including wear and tear to that outer ring, which leads to a tear or break in it.

 If you’re experiencing symptoms of a slipped disk, reach out to your primary care doctor.
-They can help you figured out next steps.
-If you are noticing any form of acute weakness in your legs or problems with your bowels or bladder all of a sudden, don’t wait—go to the emergency room right away.
+They can help you figure out next steps.
+If you are noticing any form of acute weakness in your legs or problems with your bowels or bladder all of a sudden, don’t wait — go to the emergency room right away.
 These can be signs of something more serious.

 About the Author